 M&A is already hard enough, but it could be worse if you don't have the right relationship with your business leaders.
 They need to understand that every acquisition must have a strategy behind it.

-Helping us dive deeper into the importance of working with business leaders and how to make it successful is Michael Frankel, Senior Vice President Managing Director at Deloitte, New Venture Accelerator.
-And Justin Goldman, Senior Vice President, Strategic Finance and Corporate Development at MediaMath.
+Helping us dive deeper into the importance of working with business leaders and how to make it successful is Michael Frankel, Senior Vice President Managing Director at Deloitte, New Venture Accelerator and Justin Goldman, Senior Vice President, Strategic Finance and Corporate Development at MediaMath.

-Motivation is another big factor for business leaders.
+Motivation is another significant factor for business leaders.
 You have to keep them motivated and accountable for the deal post-close.
 Ensure you have very realistic expectations around financial performance and operational goals so that they take the business case seriously.
 The fastest way for a business leader to lose motivation is to feel like their goals are unachievable.

 The worst thing that can happen is when the business leader starts doing unforeseeable things to achieve those numbers and goals that hurt the deal and lose value.
 Make sure your goals are clear but also have a backup plan in case your initial goals become unrealistic.

 Working with business leaders can be difficult.
 It is the corp dev team’s responsibility to educate the business leaders because they can see what's coming, know what's going to happen, and what it will take to make the deal a success.
 Make sure to keep them on point and that they understand the dedication required to finish a deal.